 Client – Franklin County

-Cochran was selected to provide civil design, survey, geotechincal, inspection and testing and construction administration services to the existing Franklin County Courthouse located in Union, Missouri.
+Cochran was selected to provide civil design, survey, geotechnical, inspection and testing, and construction administration services to the existing Franklin County Courthouse located in Union, Missouri.
 The historical three-story, 90-foot square building has four similar facades and was built in 1922.
 This was the county’s fourth courthouse since the county was organized in 1818.

 Franklin County selected Cochran to provide civil and site design, survey, geotechnical, inspection & testing, and construction administration services on the new Franklin County Judicial Center.
 The 40,000 s.f.
 County Judicial Center meets ADA requirements and mirrors the design of the administration offices in the County Government Center.
 The new building now serves as the county courthouse and provides space for two circuit courtrooms, three associate circuit courtrooms, and the associated court support spaces including judge’s chambers, court reporters, court administrators and the clerk of courts.
 The judicial center is located on the northeast corner of the existing historic courthouse which is the main focus of the city center.